daball/mpxj/readme.md

 ... and, go.
 Be patient.
 MPXK is only an idea for right now.
 I'll come back here for updates when it works.

+## Update

+Converted the Java source to Kotlin via IDEA Ultimate conversion.
+Attempted a build.
+Over 24,000 errors.
+I'm stopping here.
+I'm committing the change.
+But this experiment looks dismal at this point.

 -- @daball
 www.daball.me